 - Areas identified as Industrial (IN) shall be developed predominantly with a mix of light and medium industrial and service commercial uses ranging in scales and intensities, such as aggregate storage and processing, agribusiness, vehicle sales and servicing, food processing, trade offices, storage, salvage yards, manufacturing, warehousing, and other similar uses subject to compliance with the RM of Stanley Zoning By-law. - 2.
-Medium and higher intensity industrial uses with higher traffic generation should be directed towards lands that have direct access to collector roads through a direct access or frontage road. - 3.
-Light industrial and service commercial uses with lower traffic generation should be directed towards internal lands with local road access to a collector road.
+Lots within Industrial (IN) areas shall include a minimum 150-foot frontage and 2-acre site area in compliance with the RM of Stanley Zoning By-law. - 3.
+Medium and higher intensity industrial uses with higher traffic generation should be directed towards lands that have direct access to collector roads through a direct access or frontage road. - 4.
+Light industrial and service commercial uses with lower traffic generation should be directed towards internal lands with local road access to a collector road. - 5.
+Development within areas identified as Industrial (IN) shall provide appropriate buffering from adjacent single-family residential and home industrial uses.
+Buffers may include fencing, landscaping, green space, or minimum building setbacks.